timbencker/Blender-to-ShapeKeys/README.md

 ## Overview

-This Python script is a utility for 3D artists and game developers who need to transfer animations from Blender to various platforms.
+This Python script is a utility for 3D artists, web and game developers who need to transfer animations from Blender to various platforms.
 It transfers Blender-specific animations — like GeoNodes, armatures, bones — to more often supported animated shape keys.

 ## Supported Platforms